sfosc/sfosc/content/sfosc-book/institutions.md

 for the second.
 We cannot trade our basic liberties for any benefit, regardless of who it benefits.
 Further, fair equality of opportunity comes before the difference principle.
-We cannot give an advantage to one person at the cost of another persons fair access to opportunity.
+We cannot give an advantage to one person at the cost of another person's fair access to opportunity.
 Finally: when we do have inequalities, they must be to the benefit of those with the least.

 Rawls then defined the "social and economic" benefits in terms of the "primary